the-colony/rsrf/README.md

 Only one of discountAmount or discountPercentage can be specified.

 ### vatPercentage
 Optional.
 Percentage of VAT paid.
+Formatted as a decimal (0.24 for 24%).

 ## Attachment